Chadtech/resume/README.md

 https://www.web2pdfconvert.com/
 ```

-Use the custom settings to have 0 margins on all sides and set pdf to be on 8.5" x 11" paper with a view port of 850 by
+Use the custom settings to have 0 margins on all sides and segt pdf to be on 8.5" x 11" paper with a view port of 850 by

-g1100.
+1100.